 Adam B. Cahaya, Dr.

-Dr. Adam Badra Cahaya received his B.Sc in 2013 and M.Sc in 2015 from Department of Physics, Tohoku University.
-He received Dr. Sc. degree with dissertation entitled “Spin, charge and heat coupling at magnetic interfaces” from Interdepartmental Doctoral Degree Program for Multi-Dimensional Material Science Leaders of the same university.
-His doctoral study was done under JSPS Research Fellowships for Young Scientist.
+Dr. Adam Badra Cahaya received his B.Sc, M.Sc and Dr. Sc. in 2013, 2015 and 2018, respectively, from Department of Physics, Tohoku University.
+He received Dr. Sc. degree with dissertation entitled “Spin, charge and heat coupling at magnetic interfaces” from Interdepartmental Doctoral Degree Program for Multi-Dimensional Material Science Leaders.
+His doctoral study was done in Institute for Materials Research Theoretical Physics Group under JSPS Research Fellowships for Young Scientist.

 Email: adam [at] sci.ui.ac.id